Pedestrian Accident Lawyer in Southfield, MI

 • Wrongful death

-Pedestrian Liability: Is the Pedestrian Ever at Fault?
+Pedestrian Accident Liability: Is the Pedestrian Ever at Fault?

-It’s difficult to imagine a situation in which someone traveling on foot could be entirely responsible for hitting a motor vehicle.
-Just like anyone else, pedestrians are expected to follow certain rules when they travel along public paths.
+It’s difficult to imagine a situation where someone traveling on foot could be entirely responsible for hitting a motor vehicle.
+However, like anyone else, pedestrians must follow specific rules when traveling along public roads.

 • Cross streets only at designated crosswalks or crossing areas.
 Look left, right, then left again before proceeding.

-• Walk on the side of the road as far to the left as possible, against oncoming traffic, or along paved shoulders if no sidewalks are available.
+• Walk on the side of the road as far to the left as possible—facing oncoming traffic—when sidewalks are unavailable.

 • Avoid walking on the main traveled portion of a highway.